mariusndini/MailGPT/README.md

 <br>

 ## Architecture
-The simplified architecture is pictured below and the code is provided in its respective folder.
+The architecture is pictured below and the code is provided in its respective folder in this repo.
 ![Arch](./imgs/MailGPT-Arch.png)

 <br>